Top of page

 • Researching, documenting, and updating team processes and protocols.

-• Supporting original content creation and copy across teams, platforms, and outreach strategies (email, social, blog posts, graphics, short-form video)
+• Digital and Social Content Support: Supporting original content creation and copy across teams, platforms, and outreach strategies (email, social, blog posts, graphics, short-form video)

 • Assisting the Community Engagement team with tracking NDTC’s candidates, which includes identifying learners and their success stories, tracking election results, and gathering user profile information/activity